rajan1622/Hotel_booking/README.md

-# Welcome to the JC Travels Solution 🎓
+# Welcome to the Travels Solution 🎓

 🌐 Explore, Book, Enjoy - Your Ultimate Hotel Booking Solution